-From 1977 to 1988 the DECSYSTEM-20 dominated Columbia computing culture.
+From 1977 to 1988 the DECSYSTEM-20 dominated Columbia University computing culture.
 It brought us everything we take for granted today — interactive (rather than batch) computing, file sharing, email, discussion groups, visual text editing and formatting, spell checkers, production and typesetting of papers and books, local and wide-area networking — everything except the graphical user interface.
-Eventually we had four DEC-20s, plus another one in the CS department and another at Teachers College, all networked together, each costing about a million dollars.
+Eventually the Columbia Computer Center had four DEC-20s, plus another one in the Computer Science Department and another at Teachers College, all networked together (at first with DECnet, later with TCP/IP), each costing about a million dollars.

 The DEC-20 is a bit over 5 feet high and 10-30 feet wide depending on how many cabinets for memory, tapes, networking, etc, plus any number of washing-machine size disk drives, big line printers, and other peripherals (still, it was tiny compared to the IBM 360/91 in the next room).
 It requires three-phase power and isolated true-earth ground, raised floor, massive amounts of air conditioning, and weekly or biweekly "preventive maintenance."
 It has two million 36-bit words of main memory and accommodates 30 simultaneous users comfortably, and up to about 100 with increasing discomfort.